TLX250 RENAL CANCER

 Current clinical activity

-TLX250-CDx (imaging) is currently being studied in an international Phase III clinical trial (NCT03849118) and is expected to complete enrolment in late 2019 or early 2020.
+TLX250-CDx (imaging) is currently the subject of a global Phase III clinical trial (NCT03849118) and is expected to complete enrolment in early 2022.

-TLX250 (177Lu-DOTA-girentuximab) is a therapeutic radiopharmaceutical that uses anti-CAIX girentuximab (just like the imaging application) to deliver a therapeutic dose of targeted radiation to ccRCC.
-This therapy may also be used in combination with other oncology treatments to increase the overall efficacy of these treatments.
+TLX250 (177Lu-DOTA-girentuximab) is an investigational therapeutic radiopharmaceutical that uses anti CA9 girentuximab (just like the imaging application) to deliver a therapeutic dose of targeted radiation to ccRCC.
+This therapy candidate may also be used in combination with other oncology treatments to increase the overall efficacy of these treatments.

 Current clinical activity

-TLX250 (therapy), Telix is preparing to commence two Phase II clinical trials to assess the efficacy of TLX250 in combination with current immuno-oncology therapies for ccRCC.
+TLX250 (therapy), Telix has recently commenced the first of two Phase II clinical trials (STARLITE 1 and 2) to assess the efficacy of TLX250 in combination with current immuno-oncology therapies for ccRCC.

 - E. Oosterwdk D. J. Ruiter Ph.
 J. Hoedemaeker E. K. J. Pauwels U. Jonas I. Zwartendijk S. O. Warnaar.
 Monoclonal antibody G 250 recognizes a determinant present in renal‐cell carcinoma and absent from normal kidney.
 International J. Cancer 1986: 38:489-494